IBM/power-up/docs/Running-paie.rst

 ~~~~~~~~~~~~
 To install the PowerAI base software Frameworks and prerequisites::

-    $ pup software --install paie52
+    $ pup software --install paie11

 Note: installation of PowerAI Enterprise can be rerun if needed.

-After completion of the installation of the PowerAI frameworks, continue installation of PowerAI Enterprise at the step labeled 'Configure the system for IBM Spectrum Conductor Deep Learning Impact' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.1.0/enterprise/powerai_install.html
+After completion of the installation phase of the PowerAI Enterprise installer module, continue installation of PowerAI Enterprise at the step labeled 'Install IBM Spectrum Conductor with Spark' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.1.0/enterprise/powerai_install.html

 **Note:** After installation of the PowerAI base components, Conductor with Spark and the DLI binary files can be copied to all client nodes at once, by executing the following Ansible commands on the installer node::